Fujihai/Qt_WireShark/README.md

 Introduction
 ----------------

-A simple WireShark based on Linux Qt development.
+A simple WireShark based on Linux Qt.

 Use multi-thread to capture network package.